kyuhmi/FEMbyGEN/README.md

 Then you can use Fea button to fem simulations of all created generations.

-At the end, you can check all results by clicking results button.
+You can check all results by clicking results button.
 You can open the generated files by clicking table rows of results Gui.
 And all results also will come to master file, you can check tree view for that.

+It offers also a suggesting optimum geometry for your boundry conditions.
+By clicking creategeo button, You can choose your boundries such as supports, pressures,forces and the function will create an optimum body for you.

+By clicking toplogy button you can run a topology optimization analysis.

+## Requirements
+- scipy